williamium3000/williamium3000/README.md

 Pronunciation: Yee Jee-ahng Lee

 **I am**
-- An incoming PhD Student at UC SanDiego
+- First year PhD Student at UC SanDiego
 - A MSE of Computer Science at Johns Hopkins University
 - A BE of Computer Science in South China University of Technology